Protein Crystallization and X-Ray Diffraction (pcxrd)

 - Duration of the program: 3 h/session | 5 sessions | ~3 weeks total

-- Areas covered: Wet-lab (biochemistry), instrumentation (cryo and ambient crystallography), and computation (data processing and visualization)
+- Areas covered: Wet-lab (biochemistry), instrumentation (crystallization and cryo crystallography), and computation (data processing and visualization)

 - 1. Symmetry, lattices, and unit cell [presentation] | 2.
 Crystals and protein crystallization set-up [hands-on]